arnabganguly/HDInsight-Migration-Workshops-nonprod/MapR Migration/Instructions/3-SparkMigration.md

 ### Migrate the data for the **airportdata** external table

-1. Return to the SSH session on the Cloudera virtual machine.
+1. Return to the SSH session on the MapR virtual machine.

 1. Execute the command shown below.
 This command creates a new directory called **airportdata** in cluster storage for the HDInsight cluster.
 Replace **\<key\>** with the key for the storage account used by the HDInsight cluster (you recorded this information in the previous exercise), and replace **\<9999\>** with the numeric suffix for your storage account: